top of page

 She was born Linda Jean Cordova-Carter in Phoenix, Arizona, her father Colby Carter is of English and Irish ancestry, and her mother Juanita is of Mexican, Spanish, and French descent.
 Crowned Miss World USA in 1972, Lynda would continue on to a successful career in the entertainment industry.

 Falcon Crest focused on a wealthy family in the California wine industry starring the legendary Jane Wyman as the family's formidable matriarch, Angela Channing.
 Falcon Crest set the standard for what is subtly being seen in today's popular network shows with the inclusion for representation of Hispanics/Latinos.
-Although, Falcon Crest tv series was not the first to star more than one Hispanic/Latino the show was the first in primetime to set the stage for Ana Alicia, Lorenzo Lamas and Cesar Romero to portray non-stereotypical roles with characters important to major storylines, demonstrating the range of Hispanic talent.
+Although, Falcon Crest tv series was not the first to star more than one Hispanic/Latino the show was the first in primetime to set the stage for Ana Alicia, Lorenzo Lamas, Cesar Romero and Mel Ferrer to portray non-stereotypical roles with characters important to major storylines, demonstrating the range of Hispanic talent.

 Lorenzo Lamas, son of the famed actor Fernando Lamas who was Argentinian and actress Arlene Dahl American of Norwegian descent was born in Santa Monica, California.